top of page

 Ceramics

-Stoneware functional ceramics, porcelain bottles and sculptural works from my studio.
-Head to the Shop Online page to see what is currently for sale.
+Head to the Shop Online page to see what is currently available.

 I make my work as sustainably as I can by minimising waste, recycling all clay scraps, using solar power for my kiln (% varies depending on the season).
 I also use recycled packaging materials such as bubble wrap, newspaper and boxes.
 If you order something as a gift and don't want me to use recycled packaging please let me know.